vilicvane/villa/README.md

 # Villa

-Villa is a set of Promise utitlies for async/await-ready environment.
+Villa is a set of Promise utilities for async/await-ready environment.

 Villa is the successor of [ThenFail](https://github.com/vilic/thenfail) for async/await-ready environment.
-Unlike common Promise implementations with arsenal built on the Promise instances, Villa focuses on Promise utitlies that bring convenience when cooperate with async/await syntax.
+Unlike common Promise implementations with arsenal built on the Promise instances, Villa focuses on Promise utilities that bring convenience when cooperate with async/await syntax.

 # License